vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 <img src="./img/kn-ps-slack-dockerhub.png" width="60%" align="center" class="border m-1 p-1"/>

 Note the container image name and the assigned tag.
 If your company uses a private registry such as [VMware Harbor Registry](https://docs.pivotal.io/vmware-harbor/index.html), the process of pushing your custom Docker image to it will be similar to the example here but may include authentication and a reference to the address of the private registry.
-When referencing the image in the function.yaml, the address of the container image will take the form of:
+When referencing the image in the `function.yaml`, the address of the container image will take the form of:
 ```
 docker.io/<docker username>/<container image name>:<TAG>
 ```

-"docker.io" references the DockerHub registry which is the default registry used by the Docker application and so can also be left off the address.
+`docker.io` references the DockerHub registry which is the default registry used by the Docker application and so can also be left off the address.
 If you use an alternate registry, you will need to use the full address of the registry.
 You may also use the following format that leaves off the default registry address (either format will work):
 ```
 <docker username>/<container image name>:<TAG>
 ```

 ## Introduction to the Kubernetes vmware-functions namespace
 With the Docker image pushed to the registry, we are now ready to deploy the function to the VEBA appliance.
-Remember, you will need to copy the Kubernetes config file to your workstation and export the KUBECONFIG environment variable so that the kubectl command can access the Kubernetes cluster on the VEBA appliance.
-We will use kubectl to deploy the function.
+Remember, you will need to copy the Kubernetes config file to your workstation and export the `KUBECONFIG` environment variable so that the `kubectl` command can access the Kubernetes cluster on the VEBA appliance.
+We will use `kubectl` to deploy the function.
 Below is a reminder of the steps we used to copy and use the VEBA appliance config file.
 Getting the Kubernetes config file was covered in the intro [Function Tutorial - Function Intro](function-tutorial-intro).
-If you have opened a new terminal window, you may need to export KUBECONFIG once more for the current session.
+If you have opened a new terminal window, you may need to `export KUBECONFIG` once more for the current session.

 {% tabs export KUBECONFIG %}